kevinolega/callcentertrainingtips/_posts/2012/2012-08-09-write-resume.md

 Use an email address that has your name in it.

-My email address is kevinolega@gmail.com, and I recommend that you open a similar email address if you haven't done so.
+My personal email address is kevin@olega.org my Gmail is kevinolega@gmail.com, and I recommend that you open a similar email address if you haven't done so.

 If you have a website, you can use:

-hello@kevinolega.com
+hello@kevinolega.com Not a real email.

 or